freeflowuniverse/home/docs/grants/twin_backend/src/mission.md

 - A more reliable internet, one which can meet the challenges of the future (climate change issues, possibility of unrest, financial crisis, …).
 - A more sustainable internet, using a lot less energy
-- A more safe internet
+- A more safe internet.
 - An internet where we can be the center of our digital life with more security, less costs, no middleman, …

 Providing for